 The good news: The number of men dying from Prostate Cancer has decreased by 40 percent since 1990!
 This is incredible news for any man.
 The bad news: there still are approximately 290,000 men diagnosed with prostate cancer each year in the United States.
 In fact, more than 500 men are diagnosed and approximately 60 men die of prostate cancer in Vermont every year.

-Take charge of your health: The United States Preventive Services Task Force has emphasized that doing just a PSA (Prostate Specific Antigen) blood test is not recommended for the detection of prostate cancer.
+Blood Tests for Prostate Cancer: The United States Preventive Services Task Force has emphasized that doing just a PSA (Prostate Specific Antigen) blood test is not recommended for the detection of prostate cancer.
 Instead, a combination of factors assessed together (genetics/family history, Prostate Health Index (a newly released blood test that is a combination of PSA tests and calculations), and some brand new experimental blood tests to identify men at risk and help find significant Prostate Cancer at an early curable stage.
 Talk to your doctor about screening and detection.

 The Future of Prostate Health